ciesiolka/abc2svg-chisel/README.md

 ABC sequences in the &lt;body&gt;.

 [This example][4] demonstrates how to do it.
-(Note that the paths are relative - see why below.)
+(Note that, in the example, the paths are relative - see why below.)

 [4]: http://moinejf.free.fr/abcm2ps-doc/tabac.xhtml "J'ai du bon tabac"